jdavidrice/Note-Taker/README.md

 ## Description

 This is an application that can be used to write, save, and delete notes.
-It will use an express backend and save and retrieve note data from a JSON file.
+It uses an Express.js backend and saves and retrieves note data from a JSON file.

 [Deployed Application](https://secure-sands-41336.herokuapp.com/)